ORION: Option-Regularized Deep Reinforcement Learning for Cooperative Multi-Agent Online Navigation: Conclusion

 \section{Conclusion}

 In this paper, we presented ORION, a deep reinforcement learning framework for cooperative multi-agent online navigation in partially changed environments.
 By fusing prior maps with online perception through a shared graph encoder and leveraging a novel option-critic structure, ORION enables agents to switch adaptively between target-directed navigation and cooperative assistance in a decentralized way.
 Our dual-stage cooperation strategy further enhances team-level performance by allowing arrived agents to contribute additional information that helps teammates reach their targets more efficiently.
 Extensive experiments on large-scale maze-like maps, high-fidelity Gazebo simulations, and physical robot deployments demonstrate that ORION achieves robust, real-time cooperation and consistently outperforms state-of-the-art baselines across varying team sizes.

-Although ORION effectively handles dynamic map discrepancies, a current limitation lies in its assumption of reliable map sharing among agents.
-In future work, we aim to extend ORION to scenarios with limited or intermittent communication, where agents must reason about uncertain teammates' beliefs and establish adaptive map-sharing and coordination strategies under bandwidth/latency constraints.
+A current limitation lies in its assumption of reliable map sharing among agents.
+In future work, we plan to explicitly investigate more realistic settings with noisy communication/imperfect localization, where agents must reason about uncertain teammates' beliefs and establish adaptive map-sharing and coordination strategies.